Can a Christian Swear an Oath?

 Mat 5:20 For I say unto you, That except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven.

-Jesus was rebuking false oaths here.
+Jesus was rebuking false oaths here as the Jews were notoriously guilty of common swearing.
 An oath is not to be taken lightly.

 Jas 5:12 But above all things, my brethren, swear not, neither by heaven, neither by the earth, neither by any other oath: but let your yea be yea; and your nay, nay; lest ye fall into condemnation.